Where to start?

-If you’re thinking of purchasing a home in the near future or you may be a few years away from your home purchase goal I can assist you and understanding your options available to help find the right mortgage for you.
+If you’re thinking of purchasing a home in the near future, or you may be a few years away from your home purchase goal, I can help you understand the options available and find the right mortgage option for you.

-A mortgage is a loan for a home with a contract between you and the lender where real estate is used as the collateral for securing the debt.
+A mortgage is a loan for a home with a contract between you and the lender and real estate is used as the collateral for securing the loan.

 The mortgage contract is a written agreement between you and the lender.
-It outlines details such as the terms of your mortgage, the options, the penalties if not paid on time or if paying more than the pre-payment privileges, fees associated with your mortgage and other important details.
-The agreement also details the property that will be secured as collateral.
+It outlines details such as the terms of your mortgage, the options, penalties if not paid on time or if paying more than the prepayment privileges, fees associated with your mortgage and other important details.
+The contract also details the property that will be secured as collateral.

 If you do not have enough money to purchase a house, a mortgage can make home ownership possible.
 It is typically risky for banks and lenders to lend hundreds of thousands of dollars to people however by using the property as security for the loan this helps to minimize their risk.